ProcessPA/jekyll-site/_posts/2018-05-03-team-building-exercises-for-dynamic-teams.md

 **4. Make it fun!**

 Don’t forget to make everything as light and fun as possible.
-You would want to make your team building sessions a great and positive experience for the group, right?
+You want to make your team building sessions a great and positive experience for the group, right?
 Know what team members like to do for fun, collate all the information, and implement it during the activity.
 Go as far as renting a karaoke machine or a Zumba instructor, just to break the ice and help everyone de-stress.